Metrix-Labs/metrix/packages/providers/upload-aws-s3/README.md

   - `Bucket` is the name of the bucket to upload to.
 - `actionOptions` is passed directly to the parameters to each method respectively.
 You can find the complete list of [upload/ uploadStream options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) and [delete options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#deleteObject-property)

-See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
-To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).
+See the [documentation about using a provider](https://docs.metrix.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
+To understand how environment variables are used in Metrix, please refer to the [documentation about environment variables](https://docs.metrix.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).

-If you're using the bucket as a CDN and deliver the content on a custom domain, you can get use of the `baseUrl` and `rootPath` properties to configure how your assets' urls will be saved inside Strapi.
+If you're using the bucket as a CDN and deliver the content on a custom domain, you can get use of the `baseUrl` and `rootPath` properties to configure how your assets' urls will be saved inside Metrix.

 ### Provider Configuration